6.2 Power to the cities

 Self-rule of cities

-• Schepen someone who possessed land in the city.
+• Schepen judges of the city.

 • Together they ruled the cities.